Percy Rules

 Protests:

-- Any rule viulations observed during the race can be protested to the next race official on the trail.
+- Any observed infraction of these rules may be protested verbally to the next official on the trail.

 -